you are being redirected

 poland

-Shareholder loans are generally permissible.
-However, such loans should be carefully structured from the tax and accounting perspectives.
+Shareholder loans are generally permissible in Poland, but should be carefully structured from both tax and accounting perspectives.

 romania